Can Weight Loss Before Total Knee Arthroplasty Help?

 Losing 10 or less pounds before surgery made no difference in operative time, length of stay, the need for discharge to a rehab facility, or post-operative functional improvement.
 However, the preoperative loss of 20 pounds or more showed benefits: It lowered the odds of discharge to a rehab facility, and was associated with a shortened length of stay.
 There were, however, no significant differences in surgery times or functional improvements for those who lost 20-plus pounds.

-If you’d like to discuss weight concerns prior to your total knee arthroplasty or just want to learn more about the procedure, please contact our office.
+If you’d like to discuss obesity or weight concerns prior to your total knee arthroplasty, or just want to learn more about the knee replacement procedure, please contact our office.
 We’ll help you return to your healthy, pain-free lifestyle.

 Dr. Stickney, a Kirkland orthopedic surgeon, is an expert in total and partial knee arthroplasty, exercise and health, and more.